Simplify your smart home with Google Home Hub

 Add your devices

 There are two main types of smart home products you can link to the Home app.
 The first are those that are made by Google, or labeled as "Made for Google" somewhere on their packaging.
-That includes the Google Home Hub and Home speakers and Chromecast video and audio products.
+That includes the Google Home Hub and Home speakers and Chromecast ($35 at Dell Home) video and audio products.

 These products automatically enter setup mode when powered up for the first time.
 They'll also do so if they can't find their expected Wi-Fi network and detect an unfamiliar one.
 Sort them out by opening the Google Home app, then tap Add > Set up device > New devices.
 The app then searches for local devices currently requesting setup.